DataHill21/Portfolio-Projects/README.md

 # Portfolio-Projects

-In this repository I will be adding all of the SQL,Python and any other code that I will be working with to create/work with on my projects.
+In this repository I will be adding all of the SQL, Python and other code that I will be working with to create/work with on my projects.

+Most of the code attached will have a dashbooard or visualization accompanying it.